adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 ADR 005 - Front End to the Back End

-ADR 006 - Integrations: Do not re-invent, integrate.
+ADR 006 - Integrations: Do not re-invent, integrate

 ## Preliminary phase
 Before proposing an architecture, a comprehensive understanding of the organization, its context, and its capabilities is essential